 Below is a close up of half the semi-circle.

 Below: The panel after it has been sunburst accordion pleated.
-Please notice what happens to the grain lines.
-The red section will get longer and the blue lines curve considerably.
+See what happens to the grain lines.
+The red section got longer and the blue lines curved considerably.